SamPutnam/Index/README.md

 This is an index of past and current projects, ranked by *last code commit*.

 As the name suggests, last code commit doesn't count non-code commits.
-It correlates strongly with codebase vigor.
+It correlates strongly with codebase health.

 <br>
 **alive**: in development